camunda/camunda-docs-manual/content/update/patch-level.md

 If you rely on the previous behavior, receiving `ProcessEngineException`s with the related error code for foreign key constraint violations, you can restore it by disabling the engine configuration flag `enableOptimisticLockingOnForeignKeyViolation`.
 As a result, jobs can also start failing due to those exceptions although they could be safely retried automatically to resolve the situation.

+## 7.19.1 to 7.19.2 / 7.18.7 to 7.18.8 / 7.17.12 to 7.17.13

+### Bean method resolution from JUEL expressions

+Calling bean methods from JUEL expressions now works more reliably and supports overloaded methods.
+As a result, the behavior of calling overloaded methods from such expressions changes.

+Previoulsy, overloaded methods couldn't be determined reliably and were chosen based on the order of the underlying JDK's result of the call to `Class#getMethods` for a specific method name.
+As a result, the expected method might have been chosen for the expression evaluation but this could not be guaranteed.

+Now, the most specific version according to the provided number and types of method parameters is chosen consistently.
+For example, method `myMethod` expecting an `Integer` is chosen over method `myMethod` expecting an `Object` if the provided parameter is an `Integer` or can be coerced into one.

+Ideally, you shouldn't notice any difference in method invocation from JUEL expressions.
+However, we recommend testing your existing expressions thoroughly before using this patch version in production.

 # Full Distribution

 This section is applicable if you installed the [Full Distribution]({{< ref "/introduction/downloading-camunda.md#full-distribution" >}}) with a **shared process engine**.
 In this case you need to update the libraries and applications installed inside the application server.